A new world.

 Aftermarket fitments.

-As a disclaimer, my fitment goals are personally oriented for road & track - meaning it needs to remain functional in the street.
+As a disclaimer, my fitment goals are personally oriented for road & track; it needs to remain functional in the street.

 Precisely, it needs to remain compliant at full locks and tuck inside the fender on full compression with the original fender liners without having to run negative camber in excess of -2.0.

-The camber restrictions imply the use of an aftermarket coilover system with camber plates.
+The camber restrictions require the use of an aftermarket coilover system with camber plates.
 Precise control over ride height and alignment settings are fundamentals to proper wheel fitment.

 Below are various 19" front wheel fitments popular in the E46 M3 aftermarket world.
 I've added the outer position and inner clearance change against the original CS/ZCP 19x8.0" front wheels.